 Places are limited: group size will be between 12-15.
 Book now or contact me for more information.

 You will be asked to complete a short questionnaire before joining the course to make sure the course is safe and suitable for you at this time.

-NEW COURSE based on the bestselling book and developed by clinical psychologists at Oxford University, the course combines mindfulness with cognitive psychology.
+Based on the bestselling book and developed by clinical psychologists at Oxford University, the course combines mindfulness with cognitive psychology.

 This is an 8 week course to help you achieve a mindfulness practice compatible with a busy life which still helps you feel calmer, clearer and more in control.
 8 weekly meetings of 1-1.5 hours duration plus short daily practices at home.
 Taught in a small group setting.